Statistical Learning of Value-at-Risk and Expected Shortfall: Dynamic Initial Margin Case Study

 \section{Dynamic Initial Margin Case Study}

-A financial application of the quantile learning framework is the learning of path-wise initial margins in the context of XVA computations (see \citet[Section 5]{albanese2021xva}).
-Let there be given respectively $\mathbb{R}^d$ valued and real valued stochastic proceesses $(X_t)_{t\geq 0}$ and $(\text{MtM}_t)_{t\geq 0}$, where $X_t$ is Markov and represents the state of the market at time $t$ (e.g. diffused market risk factors) and $\text{MtM}_t$ represents the mark-to-market (price) of the portfolio of the bank at time $t$---cumulative price including the cash flows cumulated up to time $t$, such that $\text{MtM}_{t+\delta}-\text{MtM}_t$ is $\sigma(X_s, t \leq s \leq t+\delta)$ measurable.
+\emmi{this section has only one subsection: a bit weird.
+Either remove the splitting or add another subection.} A financial application of the quantile learning framework is the learning of a path-wise, dynamic initial margin (DIM) in the context of XVA computations (see e.g.\ \citeN[Table 4.1]{Crepey21} and \citet[Section A.4]{albanese2021xva}).
+Let there be given respectively $\mathbb{R}^d$ valued and real valued stochastic processes $S=(S_t)_{t\geq 0}$ and $\text{MtM}=(\text{MtM}_t)_{t\geq 0}$, where $S$ is Markov and $S_t$ represents the state of the market at time $t$ (e.g.~diffused market risk factors), whereas $\text{MtM}_t$ represents the mark-to-market (price) of the portfolio of the bank at time $t$.
+We include in this price the cash flows cumulated up to time $t$, so that $\text{MtM}_{t+\delta}-\text{MtM}_t$ is $\sigma(X_s, t \leq s \leq t+\delta)$ measurable.
 We ignore risk-free discounting in the notation (while preserving it in the numerical experiments).
-The initial margin of the bank at time $t$ at the confidence level $\alpha$, denoted by $\text{IM}_t$, is defined as:
+The initial margin of the bank at time $t$ at the confidence level $\alpha$, denoted by $\text{IM}_t$, is defined as

-Hence, having simulated paths of $(X_t)_{t\geq 0}$ and $(\text{MtM}_t)_{t\geq 0}$, one can estimate the initial margin at future time steps $t> 0$ using either quantile learning, or a brute-force method involving nested simulations.